andrewstiefel/andrewstiefel.com/_posts/2022-01-24-style-atom-xsl.md

 **Note on YAML Front Matter block:** It’s important to leave the dashes at the top of the file.
 This is necessary because Jekyll will not process a page with Liquid unless there is a YAML block at the top of the file.

-**Enable auto-discovery:**Make sure you add the appropriate meta tag to support automated discovery of your feed.
-Simply place the following code somewhere in your template's `<head>` section to output the necessary metadata:
+**Enable auto-discovery:** Make sure you add the appropriate meta tag to support automated discovery of your feed.
+Place the following code somewhere in your template's `<head>` section to output the necessary metadata:

+{% raw %}
 ```html
 <link type="application/atom+xml" rel="alternate" href="{{ site.url }}/feed.xml" title="{{ site.title }}" />
 ```
+{% endraw %}

 ## Create the XSL file to style the feed